aakash-patidar/Digital-Music-Store-Analysis-using-SQL-and-Tableau/README.md

    ```
    <img src="https://github.com/aakash-patidar/Digital-Music-Store-Analysis-using-SQL-and-Tableau/assets/171103471/2d6f7eb4-3f2c-404d-b678-81acb1a0df6e">

-   let's make this query to identify the relationships between the tables in a Music_store database more clear by adding table count
+   Let's make this query to identify the relationships between the tables in a Music_store database more clear by adding table count
    ```sql
    -- Understanding the relationships between the tables in a Music_store database -- Instead of ARRAY_TO_STRING(ARRAY_AGG(TABLE_NAME), ', ') AS TABLE_NAMES, we can aslo use STRING_AGG(TABLE_NAME, ', ') AS TABLE_NAMES